kessler/gemma/README.md

 # @kessler/gemma

-Run Google's Gemma 4 models entirely on-device from Node.js.
+Run Google's Gemma 4 models entirely on-device, embedded in a Node.js process.
 Text, image, and audio in — text out.
 No API keys, no cloud, no network required after the initial model download.

 Built on [`@huggingface/transformers`](https://github.com/huggingface/transformers.js) + ONNX Runtime.
 Ships with a built-in agent system for tool-calling workflows.